Find Affordable College Courses

 17 Yearly Graduations

-University of Georgia is the 6th most popular school in the nation for students seeking a doctor's degree in natural resources and conservation.
+University of Georgia is the 6th most popular school in the nation for students seeking a doctor's degree in natural resources & conservation.
 Each year, around 39,100 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $9,790 per year, while in-state graduate students, on average, pay $8,878 per year.
-During the 2020-2021 academic year, 17 people received their doctor's degree in natural resources and conservation from UGA.
-About 47% of this group were women, and 12% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 17 people received their doctor's degree in natural resources & conservation from UGA.

 #6